convince-project/AS2FM/docs/source/tutorials.rst

     =========================================
     Result: 1

 The changes of the values in the different ROS topics can be inspected by having a look at the log of the traces generated during model checking in `traces.csv`.
 A tool to inspect them graphically is `PlotJuggler <https://plotjuggler.io/>`_.
-Just run `ros2 run plotjuggler plotjuggler -d traces.csv` to open the graphical interface and pull the topic you want to inspect from the topic list into the coordinate system in the main inspection area.
+Just run ``ros2 run plotjuggler plotjuggler -d traces.csv`` to open the graphical interface and pull the topic you want to inspect from the topic list into the coordinate system in the main inspection area.
 When opening the cvs file make sure to select "use row number as x-axis".
 With a right click on the plot you can select "Edit curve..." and then tick "Steps (pre)" to see a step-wise plot.
 In addition, because a lot of traces are generated, it might make sense to zoom in to only see a few steps of the trace.
 This can also be achieved by only generating a given number of traces by using the `--max-n-traces` flag.
-With
+With the following command only one trace is generated.

 .. code-block:: bash

     smc_storm --model main.jani --properties-names snack_at_table --traces-file traces_single.csv --max-n-traces 1 --show-statistics

-only one trace has been generated in `reference_traces_single.csv`
+One sample trace can be inspected in `reference_traces_single.csv`.

 The visualization of the topics `world_robot_loc`, `world_robot_holding`, `world_obj_locs_at_0`, and `topic_clock_msg__ros_fields__sec` looks as follows: